AdrianWR/urlbuilder/README.md

 At the moment of running the container, it's required to set up some environment variables at the runtime, related to the BigQuery authentication and authorization workflow.
 The followinf variables must be set:
 - `PROJECT_ID`: Name of the Google Cloud project;
 - `TABLE_ID`: In the format `dataset_id`.`table_id`.
 Required to declare the dataset to insert the information extracted from the search pages.
 Example: *urls.articles*;
 - `GOOGLE_APPLICATION_CREDENTIALS`: Credentials file associated with the account with BigQuery permissions.
 On instructions with how to set up your credentials, follow [Service accounts](https://cloud.google.com/iam/docs/service-accounts).
-The following roles must be defined to the correct runtime of the URL Builder:
+The following role permissions must be defined to the correct runtime of the URL Builder:

     - `bigquery.jobs.create`